Murder of Stephen Lawrence: Legacy and recognition

 An annual architectural award, the Stephen Lawrence Prize, was established in 1998 by the Marco Goldschmied Foundation in association with the Royal Institute of British Architects in Lawrence's memory.

 His mother, Doreen Lawrence, said, "I would like Stephen to be remembered as a young man who had a future.
 He was well loved, and had he been given the chance to survive maybe he would have been the one to bridge the gap between black and white because he didn't distinguish between black or white.
 He saw people as people."

 In 1995 a memorial plaque was set into the pavement at the spot where he was killed on Well Hall Road.
 The plaque has been vandalised several times since then.

 In 1999, Nicolas Kent designed a documentary play based on the trial, called The Colour of Justice.
 It was staged at the Tricycle Theatre and was later filmed by the BBC.
 It was also performed at the Guildford School of Acting for the 20th anniversary of the murder.

-Peter Ackroyd, in his 2000 book London: The Biography, places the murder in the context of a historical pattern of "police incompetence and corruption ... as old as the police force itself," and that the investigation "revealed many instances of bad judgement and mismanagement; it also suggested implicit racial prejudice within the police force which has indeed been bedevilled [sic.] by that charge for fifty years."
+Peter Ackroyd, in his 2000 book London: The Biography, places the murder in the context of a historical pattern of "police incompetence and corruption ... as old as the police force itself," and that the investigation "revealed many instances of bad judgement and mismanagement; it also suggested implicit racial prejudice within the police force which has indeed been bedevilled by that charge for fifty years."

 On 7February 2008, the Stephen Lawrence Centre, designed by architect David Adjaye, opened in Deptford, south-east London.
 A week later, it was vandalised in an attack that was initially believed to be racially motivated.
 However, doubt was cast on that assumption when CCTV evidence appeared to show one of the suspects to be mixed-race.